arnold518/ps-notes/docs/teamnote/Data Structure/Splay Tree/note.md

         }

         // Make x the root of tree
-        // ammortized O(\log N), should be called after consuming time to visit any internal node void splay(int x)
+        // ammortized O(logN), should be called after consuming time to visit any internal node void splay(int x)
         {
             root=x;